codecrafting-io/AdvancedPathTracingCP2077/README.md

 ## Compatibility

-This mod is currently not compatible with [Ultra Plus Control (sammilucia)](https://www.nexusmods.com/cyberpunk2077/mods/10490) due to some overlapping settings and differences in behavior.
+This mod is not compatible with [Ultra Plus Control (sammilucia)](https://www.nexusmods.com/cyberpunk2077/mods/10490) due to some overlapping settings and differences in behavior.
 If you want to use the ULTRA+ fixes and VRAM settings, I suggest you import those settings into an ini file and load them separately from the RT/PT settings.

 Advanced Path Tracing does not use the same settings and values as ULTRA+ Control for RT/PT, but most of the behavior can be replicated.
 To do this, use the `ptQuality.lua` file to apply the same values in ULTRA+ Control.